 When to get help for pelvic pain in pregnancy

 Getting diagnosed as early as possible can help keep pain to a minimum and avoid long-term discomfort.
 Treatment by a physiotherapist usually involves gently pressing on or moving the affected joint, which helps it work normally again.

 These problems tend not to get completely better until the baby is born, but treatment from an experienced practitioner can significantly improve the symptoms during pregnancy.
 You can contact the Pelvic Partnership for information and support.

-Physiotherapy aims to relieve or ease pain, improve muscle function and improve your pelvic joint position and stability, and may include:
+Physiotherapy aims to relieve or ease pain, improve muscle function and improve your pelvic joint position and stability.
+This may include:

 - manual therapy to make sure the joints of your pelvis, hip and spine move normally